University students in Turkey are bearing the brunt of the earthquake

 [this is] Kırıkkale Hatice Hanım All Women State Dorm.
 The girls’ lockers have been broken into, while their personal items were stuffed in trash bags.
 You are kicking the earthquake victims and the students in their teeth.
 [Instead] Open your hotels, palaces, empty houses!
 You can't kick us out of our dorms!

-The Movement of the Unsheltered launched by a group of students in 2021 when there was student housing crisis were quick to organize and share updates from dorms across the country, where students were kicked out with either no notice at all or with short notice.
+The Movement of the Unsheltered, which was launched by a group of students in 2021 amidst a student housing crisis, was quick to organize and share updates from dorms across the country, where students were kicked out with either no notice at all or with short notice.
 Many students were already away spending the semester break with their families.
 Some of these students were from provinces affected by the earthquake.
-In one tweet the group said, “Students won't bear the brunt for the responsibilities you did not take.”
+In one tweet, the group said, “Students won't bear the brunt for the responsibilities you did not take.”

-Another university student from Istanbul, staying in state dorms told Evrensel newspaper, the head of the dormitory told her not to cause trouble when she asked where should she go on such a short notice.
+Another university student from Istanbul staying in state dorms told Evrensel newspaper, the head of the dormitory told her not to cause trouble when she asked where she should go on such short notice.

 A return to online education

-In the same statement President Erdoğan announced the decision about state dorms, he also said that all university students will continue the remaining part of the academic year online.
+In the same statement that President Erdoğan announced the decision about state dorms, he also said that all university students will continue the remainder of the academic year online.
 Students, academics, and opposition politicians all criticized the move.

 In an interview with Arti Gercek, Ozlem, who was kicked out of her dorm in Adana, said, “they talk of online education, but we have no equipment and from time to time no power or internet connection.
 At this point, we don’t even have our books.
 I don’t know how we will access them.
 How will I participate in online education under these conditions?
 How will I gain anything from it?”